Orangeaurochs/Update-583-on-Alma/README.md

 To use the bookmarklet:

-* Click on the 583 field in a record
+* Click on the 583 or 995 field in a record
 * Click on the bookmarklet on the your bookmarks toolbar

-To work, it requires a 583$$a which is otherwise blank and with no other subfields.
+To work, it requires a 583$$a or 995$$a  which is otherwise blank and with no other subfields.